AdobeDocs/experience-platform.en/help/edge/commands/configure/idmigrationenabled.md

 If your organization runs a fresh Web SDK implementation, enabling this setting has no impact on data collection or visitor identification.
 It is enabled by default, and there are no downsides to leaving it enabled for all implementations.

-## Enable ID migration in the Web SDK extension
+## Enable ID migration using the Web SDK tag extension

 Select the **[!UICONTROL Migrate ECID from VisitorAPI to the web SDK]** checkbox when configuring the extension.